List of BanG Dream! characters: Aya Maruyama

 Aya Maruyama (丸山 彩, Maruyama Aya) is the leader and singer of Pastel Palettes and a first-year literature student at Yotsuba.
 An alumna of Hanasakigawa, she gets worked up easily and tends to cry a lot, though outwardly she's very cheery, high-spirited, and bubbly.
 She has wired skills such as knowing how to take a perfect selfie and wishes that people would recognize her when she's outside, hence why she doesn't wear her disguise in public.
 Outside of the band, she works part-time at the fast food store together with Kanon.

-An avid admirer of various idol groups, Aya was an idol trainee for three years before being chosen as Pastel Palettes' lead singer.
-Despite the band's failed debut performance, she salvages their reputation by selling tickets to their next concert herself even in the middle of a rainstorm.
-When her talent agency considers barring her from singing in the show due to her inexperience, her determination to sing and the help of her bandmates convince them otherwise.
-While she is the band's leader, her general unreliability casts her in a different light among her bandmates, who occasionally try to keep her from attempting difficult tasks.

 She is voiced by Ami Maeshima, who co-hosted the variety show Bandori!
 TV with Aimi, until her temporary departure from November 30, 2022, to September 1, 2023.
 Mai Le voices Aya in the dub.

 Hina Hikawa

 Hina Hikawa (氷川 日菜, Hikawa Hina) is the guitarist of Pastel Palettes, a first-year student at Keiho, and the younger twin sister of Sayo.
 She is a true genius, able to do just about anything after one single demonstration.
 She is a cheerful, candid individual, though she struggles to understand the feelings of other people (especially when it comes to them working hard for their dreams) and gets easily bored.
 Hina regularly uses weird words to describe various emotions, such as "boppin' (るん)" and "zappin' (ピピツ)".

-Seeking something interesting to do, Hina joins Pastel Palettes after passing her audition with ease.
-As the band grows in popularity, Hina attracts fans who are amused and entertained by her odd personality.
-Although initially perplexed, she realizes her enjoyment as a Pastel Palettes member also stems from her curiosity about other people.
-Outside of Pastel Palettes, Hina is especially attached to Sayo and wishes to spend time with her, hence why she chose to play the guitar.
-Despite Sayo's initial attempts to separate herself from Hina, the two gradually get along and pledge to support each other in their musical careers.
-After serving as student council president of Haneoka in her senior year, she becomes an anthropology student at Keiho.

 Ari Ozawa voices Hina, while she is portrayed by Katelyn Barr in the dub.